Opportunities and Benefits of CETA for Canada’s Fish and Seafood Exporters

 |Top 5 Suppliers of Fish and Seafood to the EU||% of Import Market Share|

-Once CETA is provisionally applied, Canadian fish and seafood exporters will enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.
+Under CETA, Canadian fish and seafood exporters can now enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.

 For more detail on how CETA benefits your company, contact a Trade Commissioner today.